pepaslabs/LearningRxSwift/lesson1_bootstrapping/README.md

 carthage update
 ```

 Drag the `*.framework` files from `Carthage/Build/iOS` into the "Embedded Binaries" section of the "General" tab of your project's settings screen.
+Uncheck "Copy items if needed".

 Verify that your app builds and runs without error.